type1fool/wildfire/README.md

 ## Measurements

+Using the Fly.io hosting platform, Wildfire connects a server in two regions and performs the following measurements:

 - [ ] IP Ping
 - [ ] HTTP
 - [ ] WebSocket
 - [ ] WebRTC
 - [ ] UDP
+- [ ] Bandwidth
+- [ ] Packet loss

+## TODO

+- [ ] List Fly regions
+- [ ] Maybe default first field to user's nearest region
+- [ ] Allow user to select two Fly regions
+- [ ] Ensure two unique regions are selected
+- [ ] Ensure two valid regions are selected
+- [ ] On submit, fetch measurement data
+- [ ] Cache measurement data for 14 days to keep costs low
+- [ ] Render popular / recent measurements
+- [ ] Handle timeouts and errors
+- [ ] Subscribe to PubSub topic with the two selected regions
+- [ ] Broadcast new measurements to subscribers